Human bocavirus: Molecular biology

 The atomic structure of the HuH endonuclease domain of HBoV1 NS1 closely resembles the nickase structures encoded by other parvoviruses and by more-distant RCR replicons.
 This structure also mediates site-specific duplex DNA-recognition, which allows NS1 to bind site-specifically to viral replication origins positioned at each end of its genome (derived from the sequences of the viral hairpin telomeres).
 Origin recognition, which for some parvoviruses must be enhanced by the binding of additional cellular cofactors, leads to strand- and site-specific nicking of viral duplex DNA replication intermediates, processes that require ATP for tight binding and subsequent nicking.
 The NS1 protein remains covalently linked to the 5′ end of nicked DNA, while the new 3′-hydroxyl group is able to prime synthesis of additional linear sequences.
 Replication of the genome is thought to be mediated by DNA repair DNA polymerases.
 This process involves the single strand-binding protein replication protein A and NS1.
-In this process NS1 acts as an ATP powered helicase to resolve terminal hairpin structures of the viral genome.
+In this process, NS1 acts as an ATP powered helicase to resolve terminal hairpin structures of the viral genome.

 NS1 is also responsible for the cytopathic effect of some parvoviruses, and there is evidence to indicate that some form of this protein associates with one of the 5-fold cylinders of newly assembled capsids where it serves as a molecular motor, using its 3'-to-5' helicase activity to drive the encapsidation of progeny single stranded DNA into the particle.

 Genetics

 There are four known human genotypes of this virus: type 1 to 4.
 Types 1 and 2 appear to have diverged recently (circa 1985) The estimated mean evolutionary rate is 8.6×10^−4 substitutions/site/year.
 The 1st + 2nd codon positions evolve 15 times more slowly than those of the 3rd codon position.

 There is 78%, 67%, and 80% identity between Human Bocavirus 1 and 2 NS1, NP1, and VP1/VP2 proteins respectively.
 Recombination may occur between strains.
-Human bocavirus 3 appears to be a recombinant of human bocavirus 1 and human bocavirus 2 and 4.
+Human bocavirus 3 appears to be a recombinant of human bocavirus 1 and a common ancestor of human bocaviruses 2 and 4.

 Bocaviruses have been isolated from pigs.
 Phylogenetic analysis of swine bocavirus places it with canine minute virus.

 Incomplete sequences of bocaviruses have been obtained from wild chimpanzees.
 These sequences phylogenetically lie within the known human bocavirus isolates but also show evidence of recombination.